supa2/Automaton/The-comparator-machine.md

 }
 ```

-The callback has 5 arguments:
+The callback has 3 arguments:

 Argument | Function
 -------- | --------
 idx | The idx value passed to the onChange method (in the example here: 99)
-v | the last measured value (or moving average)
+v | The index of the threshold that was crossed
 up  | The direction in which the threshold was crossed (1 = up, 0 = down)

-idx_threshold | The index of the threshold that was crossed
-v_threshold | The value of the threshold that was crossed
+The current value of the input can be accessed with the state() method.

 ### Atm_comparator & threshold( uint16_t * v, uint16_t size, bool catchUp = false ) ###